Warren Clay Coleman

 Warren Clay Coleman (May 25, 1849 – May 24, 1904) was an African-American businessman in south-central North Carolina known as a founder of the Coleman Manufacturing Company, which built one of the first black-owned and operated textile mills in the United States.
 The Coleman-Franklin-Cannon Mill still stands in Concord, North Carolina, and was listed on the National Register of Historic Places in 2015.

 Born into slavery, Coleman learned shoemaking and barbering before he came of age as a freedman.
-He had a white attorney father who took an interest in him, and the ambitious Coleman made use of his contacts and became known as a highly successful entrepreneur in and around Concord, North Carolina.
+He had a white attorney father who took an interest in him, and Coleman made use of his contacts and became known as a highly successful entrepreneur in and around Concord, North Carolina.
 He developed a substantial general store and other retail outlets, bought land, and developed and rented residential real estate, owned farms in several areas, and had other businesses in addition to the mill.
 In 1900 Coleman was the wealthiest man of color in the state.

 Early life

-Coleman was born into slavery in 1849 in Cabarrus County.
-His mother, Roxanna Coleman, was of mixed race and held by planter Daniel Coleman, Sr. and his wife Mary (Mahan) Coleman; she took their surname.
+Coleman was born into slavery in 1849 in Cabarrus County, North Carolina.
+His mother, Roxanna Coleman, was of mixed race and owned by planter Daniel Coleman, Sr. and his wife Mary (Mahan) Coleman; she took their surname.
 His white father was Rufus Clay Barringer (1821–1895), then a young, unmarried attorney whose family lived near the Colemans.
 Barringer became a politician, and later a Confederate general during the American Civil War.
 Warren and his older brother Thomas Clay, were both fathered by Barringer before the attorney married in 1854.
 Their mother had another illegitimate son, Joseph Smith, after breaking with Barringer.
 (Their father Barringer married three times - two wives died young - and had a total of three sons and a daughter from these marriages.)

-Coleman's mother married John F. Young, an enslaved skilled blacksmith who was held by another owner nearby.
+Coleman's mother married John F. Young, an enslaved skilled blacksmith who was owned by another owner nearby.
 Generally the master of a slave husband would buy the wife so the family could be united on one plantation.
 But Daniel Coleman bought Young, who lived with his wife Roxanna and her children at his plantation.

 Warren Coleman is believed to have learned shoemaking and barbering skills while a youth on the Coleman plantation, both of which were considered good trades in those years.
 He later used these skills in his work for the Confederate Army as a boot and shoe maker.
 (White men who had mixed-race sons sometimes tried to prepare them through apprenticeships for such trades, by which they could support themselves as free men.)